CyberView X5 - Scanner BRAUN - Free user manual and instructions

 Before Installing the scanner driver...

-If you choose to use the provided application for image editing, install the application software (ex: Adobe Photoshop Elements) by inserting the application CD into the computer's CD/DVD drive.
+If you choose to use the provided application for image editing, install the application software (e.g., Adobe Photoshop Elements) by inserting the application CD into the computer's CD/DVD drive.
 Follow the instructions that will be displayed in a window that opens automatically.
 If you have the iPhoto application (or other photo editing software) installed on your Mac, you can skip this step.

 Installing Scanner Driver

-b.
+a.
+Insert driver CD into the computer CD/DVD drive and look at the contents with "Finder". b.
 Double click the "CyberView" icon to begin the installation process.
-Follow the onscreen prompts to complete the installation process.
+Follow the on-screen prompts to complete the installation process.

 NOTE: Make sure the scanner is NOT connected to the computer during the CyberView driver installation.